69 Daily Routine Vocabulary Words and Phrases in English

 Noon Place Vocabulary

-In the lunchroom/cafeteria/restaurant.
+In the lunchroom / In the cafeteria / In the restaurant.
 These are different places where people often eat lunch.
 A lunchroom is usually connected to a school or a company’s office, and it’s generally just for people who work or study there.

 In the Afternoon